(This blog was written by Ashley Lipman of Outreach Mama) Pets make our lives more enjoyable and...

 Prepare Your New Home ASAP

-Nobody wants to move into a new home that is a disordered mess.
+Nobody wants to move into a new home that is disorganzied.
 Preventing this is probably the most crucial part of moving into your new place.
 You will be tired after your move, so make sure not to leave a lot of work for yourself.
-You want to ensure your utilities are turned on and in working order.
+You'll want to ensure your utilities are turned on and in working order.
 Keep service appointment dates handy in your documentation folder or digital file.
 Additionally, make sure you request services be turned off at your old home the day you move out.

 Keep your essential items close at hand and move them into your new home first.
 This includes the clothes you will need for the first few days, prescription medications, toothbrushes, favorite toys and essential documents.
 These can be placed in suitcases or duffel bags that you keep in your vehicle or on a plane.
 This ensures you have what you need the most if something delays your moving truck.

-You should also stock your new home with cleaning supplies, some furniture, box cutters, and food.
+You should also stock your new home with cleaning supplies, some furniture, box cutters and food.
 You will need all of these things from the moment you move in, so you may as well have them ready.
 It's a good idea to get your kitchen stocked right away with the essentials. and having a sofa or chairs available are mandatory when you take a break from unpacking.

 Packing Like a Professional

 Now that you have an idea of how to plan, you need to know how to pack.
 You need to ensure you use the right packaging for various items.
 You should put heavier items into small boxes.
 This includes books and objects that might break.
 Bigger boxes should be reserved for blankets, linens, pillows, and other light objects.
 Not only does this keep boxes from collapsing, but it prevents you from hurting yourself by lifting a large, heavy box.